Who will speak for you?

 - whether we want to have community boards, and if so, how many members should they have, and which areas should they cover.

-On 16 August 2018, the Council decided on an initial proposal which is to retain the existing two-ward system.
-This system includes 12 councillors across two wards (East and West) separated by the Waikato River, with the Mayor elected 'at large' by all voters across the city, and no community boards.
+On Thursday 1 November 2018 the Council resolved to adopt its initial proposal - to retain the existing two-ward system - as its final proposal for representation for at the least the 2019 election.
+This two-ward system includes 12 councillors across two wards (East and West) separated by the Waikato River, with the Mayor elected 'at large' by all voters across the city, and no community boards.

 What is a Representation Review and what has been done so far?